AdobeDocs/experience-manager-cloud-service.en/help/forms/import-export-forms-templates.md

    ![Select Theme](/help/forms/assets/select-theme.png)

-1. On the Themes page, select the theme and then click the **[!UICONTROL Download]** icon from the upper rail.
+1. On the Themes page, select the theme and click the **[!UICONTROL Download]** icon from the upper rail.

    ![Download Theme](/help/forms/assets/download-theme.png)